by Anne Lyne , Gráinne Carville October-08-2024 in Employment Law, Corporate Social Responsibility News

 ESG has become a common part of workplace vocabulary.
 It is a framework that speaks to the various factors that should be considered by an organisation in decision-making processes and to ensure compliance with regulatory obligations.
 An ESG framework concerns environmental (E), social (S) and governance (G) factors and the impact an organisation can have on them.

 An organisation’s approach to the various ESG factors is becoming more relevant to the employment relationship.
-Employees are giving more consideration to this and are some are actively seeking to work within an organisation whose ESG culture aligns with their personal values.
+Employees are giving more consideration to these and some are actively seeking to work within an organisation whose ESG culture aligns with their personal values.

 What does ESG look like for an organisation from an employment perspective?